 In addition to this, a quality daycare program will also offer the following:

 Many parents work very hard to provide their children with every possible opportunity to succeed, and sign their kids up for every activity available.
 This can be beneficial, of course, it is important to make sure children also have the time to structure their own time and not be overwhelmed with responsibilities or unhealthy stress.
 If you notice that your child is often tired, irritable, or expressing the classic, ‘I HATE this!’, it’s probably a good time to scale back their obligations and consider dropping a class or two.
-Too much stress or pressure can lead to an aversion of the subject or activity, and sometimes will make them want to quit altogether.
+Too much stress or pressure can lead to an aversion of the subject or activity, and sometimes will make them want to quit after school enrichment programs altogether.

 It should be pretty easy to see once you’ve found a good balance – your child will tend to maintain an overall interest in all their scheduled activities, they will be happy at the end of each session, successfully demonstrate some of the skills they’ve been learning, and also have the time to just enjoy being a kid.